mshagirov/pythonlab/_01-introduction/08_containers.md

 ---

 Containers provide a convenient way to store and work on a collection of objects.
-For instance, a list of files in a folder, an array of numbers (vector), or properties of a dataset (number of samples, dates, etc.) are all examples of collections.
+For instance, a list of files in a folder, pixel values of an image, or properties of datasets like a description, sample size, creation dates, and author, are all examples of collections.

-Since you *iterate* to traverse over their contents, all such containers are called *iterable* objects.
-Below we will go through these iterables and learn about their features.
+Since you iterate to traverse over their contents, all such containers are called iterable objects, *iterables* for short.
+Below we will go through common iterables in Python and learn about their features.

 ### Iterables